 Mother nature has of course been playing her part – what amazing weather we have had for the whole time we’ve been at home.
 We have taught both boys to ride their bikes.
-We have old friends in our road, but the current situation has encouraged everyone to be much more neighbourly, and meant many of us have spoken to neighbours we previously hardly knew.
+We have old friends in our road, but the current situation has encouraged everyone to be much more neighbourly and meant many of us have spoken to neighbours we previously hardly knew.
 The sense of community spirit in our village has been everything.
 Is it just me or does everyone smile and say hello on daily walks now?
-We also celebrated VE day with a social distanced street party, something that really lifted spirits for all of us.
+We also celebrated VE day with a socially distanced street party, something that really lifted the spirits for all of us.

 Don’t get me wrong – it hasn’t all been this rosy.
 There have been tears, tantrums, anxiety and worry for people we know who have been directly affected but that has all been weighed by hope and keeping a positive mindset.
 My youngest Son laid on me in our garden a few weeks ago and unprompted said ‘Mummy I miss everything’.
 He is only 4 – it’s affecting everyone but we had a good talk about everything we are looking forward to, at the point when measures are relaxed.

 So for now, as we need to make decisions if our children will be returning to school; our plans and dreams of 2020 holidays, family celebrations and weddings may have all changed, but we focus on the now.
 At some stage, things will return to a new normal and for now, we are enjoying the slower, quieter pace.
 I am going for a walk in the park with my best friend this week and I can’t wait.